Public Records Requests

 - 5 Additional References

 1.1 Appalachian State University, as a constituent institution of the University of North Carolina and instrumentality of the State of North Carolina, is open and responsive to information requests from the public and the news media.
 Appalachian State University (hereinafter referred to as the "University") is committed to a policy of openness, honesty and cooperation with members of the public and the news media.
 This policy will be implemented in accordance with the North Carolina Public Records Act, N.C.G.S.
 Chapter 132, and other applicable state and federal laws.

 1.2 Compilation of records that have been requested for disclosure requires the expenditure of resources.
 This policy, consistent with North Carolina law, permits the University to fairly recover the non-appropriated cost of responding to public records requests.

 2.1 This policy applies to all University employees who, in the course of their employment duties, create public records, have access to public records, or receive requests for public records.

 - means the person in charge of an office having public records.

 3.2 Public record, public records, and public information

-- means all documents, papers, letters, maps, books, photographs, films, sound recordings, magnetic or other tapes, electronic data processing records, artifacts, or other documentary material, regardless of physical form or characteristics, made or received pursuant to law or ordinance in connection with the transaction of public business by the university.
+- means all documents, papers, letters, maps, books, photographs, films, sound recordings, magnetic or other tapes, electronic data processing records, electronic mail (e-mail), artifacts, or other documentary material, regardless of physical form or characteristics, made or received pursuant to law or ordinance in connection with the transaction of public business by the University.

 4 Policy and Procedure Statements